doriguzzi/flad-federated-learning-ddos/README.md

 Please note that the current parser code works with ```tshark``` **version 3.2.3 or lower** or **version 3.6 or higher**.
 Issues have been reported when using intermediate releases such as 3.4.X.

-For the sake of simplicity, we omit the command prompt ```(python39)$``` in the following example commands in this README.   ```(python39)$``` indicates that we are working inside the ```python39``` execution environment, which provides all the required libraries and tools.
+For the sake of simplicity, we omit the command prompt ```(python312)$``` in the following example commands in this README.   ```(python312)$``` indicates that we are working inside the ```python312``` execution environment, which provides all the required libraries and tools.
 If the command prompt is not visible, re-activate the environment as explained above.

 ## Traffic pre-processing

 FLAD has been tested with a Multi Layer Perceptron (MLP) model consisting of two fully connected hidden layers of 32 neurons each.
 The output layer includes a single neuron whose value represents the predicted probability of a traffic flow of being malicious (DDoS).
-The input is an array-like representation of a traffic flow, the same implemented in LUCID.
+The input is an array-like representation of a traffic flow, the same as implemented in LUCID.
 For this reason, FLAD adopts the same traffic preprocessing tool of LUCID, including support to the CIC-DDoS2019 DDoS dataset from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html).
 Follows the same procedure for traffic pre-processing presented in the LUCID repository (https://github.com/doriguzzi/lucid-ddos).

 FLAD requires a labelled dataset, including the traffic traces in the format of ```pcap``` files.
 The traffic pre-processing functions are implemented in the ```lucid_dataset_parser.py``` Python script.
 It currently supports three DDoS datasets from the University of New Brunswick (UNB) (https://www.unb.ca/cic/datasets/index.html): CIC-IDS2017, CSE-CIC-IDS2018, CIC-DDoS2019, plus a custom dataset containing a SYN Flood DDoS attack (SYN2020).
 FLAD has been tested on the CIC-DDoS2019 dataset and the results are reported in the paper referenced above.
 More information on this traffic pre-processing tool can be found in the LUCID documentation.